dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 The exercise itself is relatively straightforward: open up your calendar for the day and, for each meeting you have, write down why each person is in the meeting and take an educated guess at their perspective on the subject.

 You might not know those things when you first start, and that's okay!
 During the meetings themselves, you'll have an opportunity to compare your notes against your actual observations.
-That feedback loop &mdash; grading your own predictions &mdash; is what allows you to quickly strengthen and refine your cognitive empathy.
+That feedback loop &mdash; grading your own predictions &mdash; is what allows you to start building your cognitive empathy muscle.

-In situations where what you wrote was incorrect (e.g. if you thought Alice would be in favor of the proposal and she wasn't) reflect on the missed prediction.
+In situations where your prediction was incorrect (e.g. if you thought Alice would be in favor of the proposal and she wasn't) reflect on the missed prediction.
 What context might you be missing?
 Could you have made a better prediction with more careful consideration?
-How can you improve your predictions the next time around?
+How can you improve your accuracy the next time around?

-This can be a challenging task, and if you struggle to see things from someone else's perspective you might spend considerable time in this beginner mode.
+This can be a surprisingly challenging task, and if you struggle to see things from someone else's perspective you might spend considerable time in this phase.
 However, if you find this exercise easy or already do it subconsciously, it's probably time to advance to the next level.

 #### Intermediate mode